Kreswell/kreswell.github.io/_posts/2018-12-12-MathJaxTest.md

 I did a bunch of tests, which can be seen below.
 And it looks like MathJax does almost everything I want it to do.
 I put the line above up front to make sure it makes it into the post preview.
 One last test is to try putting $$\LaTeX$$ markup in the title and subtitle of the post.
 The results are surprising.
 It seems to render $$\LaTeX$$ markup in double dollar blocks as display (whether or not there are line breaks surrounding it), but it renders `\( ... \)` blocks inline (without the escape character errors).
 My best guess is that it's interpreting the $$\LaTeX$$ markup as it would in html, not as it would in markdown.
 Perhaps that's why it doesn't display it properly in the post preview.

+As a side note, I broke the page once, and I think the problem was that the subtitle was too long.
+At some point it might be worth testing to see exactly what the character limit is.

 # First Test
 The first test is to include the MathJax script call in the head.html file, which I've done.
 Let's test a few things.
 1. Inline math with `\( ... \)`: \( \LaTeX \), \( \hbar = 1.0545718\times 10^{-34}\: kg\cdot m^2/s \), \( x = \frac{-b \pm \sqrt{(b^2 - 4ac)}}{2a} \).